bekk/bekk-christmas/post/react/react-designsystemer.md

 ## Measure Your Progress

-Implementing a design system is a process.
-And you need to ensure that the system is helpful.
-It can be hard to predict how a change will affect the user experience.
-That’s why you want to define metrics and track them as you go.
+Implementing a design system is a process, and you need to ensure that the system is helpful through the process.
+But it can be hard to predict how a change will affect the user experience, so it's a good idea to define metrics and track them as you go.

 # Conclusion